What are the Effects of Bilingualism?

 Why was there such a discrepancy between the studies of the first and the second half of the century?
 We now know that one of the main problems lay in making sure that the monolingual and bilingual groups used in the studies were truly comparable in every aspect, apart from their linguistic skills.
 Even though studies in the latter part of the century controlled for many factors, a slight bias may have favored bilingual children at that time.

-I returned to the question three years ago when I was preparing my recent book on bilingualism.
+I returned to the question when I was preparing another book, Bilingual: Life and Reality.
 I contacted developmental psycholinguist Ellen Bialystok, the best-known authority in the field, and she kindly sent me papers to read and brought me up to date.
 What emerges from recent research is that the differences between bilinguals and monolinguals, when any are found, are specific to a particular task and can be quite subtle.

-It is now clear that bilingualism enhances problem solving where the solutions depend on selective attention or inhibitory control (abilities of the executive control system, according to Bialystok).
-This advantage seems to continue throughout the bilingual's lifespan and is even present in elderly bilinguals.
-(I will write a post on this later).
+It would seem that bilingualism enhances problem solving where the solutions depend on selective attention or inhibitory control (abilities of the executive control system, according to Bialystok).
+This advantage would seem to continue throughout the bilingual's lifespan and appears to be present in elderly bilinguals.

 When the metalinguistic task requires the analysis of representational structures, then monolinguals and bilinguals obtain similar results.
 This occurs when the task is to explain grammatical errors in a sentence, substitute one sound for another, interchange sounds, etc.